-Within the three-year ADP and supporting each of the priorities there are a number of significant capital investments set to take shape over the period of the MTFS.
 Some of the schemes will require further capital resource from the Council, others will require partner contributions and others will only be possible if the Council is able to attract sufficient external grant contributions.
 Each of these schemes will be included in the GIP and HIP at their appropriate stages of development and when funding is secured.
 Across the five strategic priorities the following areas of investment are highlighted:

-- Let's drive inclusive economic growth - Delivery of Western Growth Corridor completion of phase 1, delivering 300 homes by 2025

-- City Centre Vibrancy: Central Market & City Square restoring the Central Market and City Square to create a sustainable indoor/outdoor market offer as an anchor destination - City Centre Vibrancy: Tentercroft Street transforming this area of the city into a new "city living" concept - Becoming a Digital City working with partners to implement a digital network to ensure access for all across the city - Small Business Growth continuing to develop the workspaces and business premises offer so that businesses of all sizes and types can make Lincoln their home. - Town Deal Programme manage, monitor and evaluate the Town Deal Programme as Accountable Body - Heritage Asset Programme: Deliver plans for the Heritage Action Zone maintaining, protecting and restoring city centre shop fronts, historical buildings and heritage sites at risk. - Waterside East regeneration of this area of the city. - Public Toilet Provision to Support the Tourism Economy improve things to the extent of making Lincoln a top destination for disabled access/baby changing facilities etc.

-• Let's reduce all kinds of inequality

-Championing co-location with health through One Public Estate through the Greater Lincolnshire One Public Estate partnership, seek opportunities to share facilities and assets with the health sector to improve access for communities.

-Let's deliver quality housing

-- Continue to increase net council house numbers delivery of affordable housing scheme at Rookery Lane. - Continue to increase net council house numbers retain and develop a new pipeline, e.g., Queen Elizabeth Road, Searby Road. - Housing Standards in new builds in addition to standards that meet climate change objectives, new builds will also meet "Lifetime" homes, minimum space standards and health equality objectives and will include the quality of the environment in which new homes are built. - Improve Temporary Accommodation options across all sectors considering the use of additional furnished accommodation to raise the standard of homes offered e.g RSAP - Estate Improvements taking a new approach to communal gardens, green spaces, communal entrances, landscaping and the links between the natural and build environments and reviewing car parking and traffic management issues within estates. - Respond to regeneration need in Sincil Bank area, including remodelling of existing stock and developing garage sites - including looking at garage sites and communal (potentially green) areas, to address long standing issues of ASB and criminal activity.
-Examples of such opportunities will centre on proposals for Hermit Street garages and surrounding areas
+- Let's drive inclusive economic growth - Delivery of Western Growth Corridor completion of phase 1 infrastructure and homes, delivering 300 homes by 2025 - Development of Levelling Up 2 funded scheme re Western Growth Corridor Phase 1b, opening up access over the railway from the eastern end of the site (subject to further Executive approval). - Small Business Growth continuing to develop the workspaces and business premises offer so that businesses of all sizes and types can make Lincoln their home. - Town Deal Programme manage, monitor and evaluate the Town Deal Programme as Accountable Body - Let's reduce all kinds of inequality - Championing co-location with health through One Public Estate through the Greater Lincolnshire One Public Estate partnership, seek opportunities to share facilities and assets with the health sector to improve access for communities. - Let's deliver quality housing - Continue to increase net council house numbers delivery of affordable housing scheme at Hermit Street and GAP homes schemes at Goldsmith Walk. - Continue to increase net council house numbers retain and develop a new pipeline, e.g., Queen Elizabeth Road. - Housing Standards in existing council housing with the launch of a new repairs standard and a higher specification for kitchen and bathroom installations - Improve Temporary Accommodation options across all sectors considering the use of additional furnished accommodation to raise the standard of homes offered e.g SHAP - Estate Improvements taking a new approach to communal gardens, green spaces, communal entrances, landscaping and the links between the natural and build environments and reviewing car parking and traffic management issues within estates.

-- Let's enhance our remarkable place - Heritage Asset Programme including Re-imagining Greyfriars and further development of options for the 21/22 Steep Hill. - Finalise the play area strategy using the financial contributions from developers arising from new housing schemes to invest in existing sites such as Whitton's Park. - Let's address the challenge of climate change - Make current and future business premises as energy efficient as possible - when a council building needs modernising or repairing, use more efficient materials and replacement items to improve the efficiency of those buildings. - Climate conscious infrastructure projects developed as part of Town Fund Board Vision - A range of infrastructure projects that will set out a vision for the city, identifying key transformational projects and programmes which will include initiatives that directly and indirectly contribute to the climate change agenda. - Delivery of the Sustainable Warmth Fund, to enable retrofit works (energy efficient/low carbon measures) to be undertaken in the private sector
+- Respond to regeneration need in Sincil Bank area, including remodelling of existing stock and developing garage sites - including looking at garage sites and communal (potentially green) areas, to address long standing issues of ASB and criminal activity. - This includes redevelopment of Hermit Street with delivery of 11 new two- and three-bedroom homes - Towns Fund financed scheme for Sincil Bank Gateways and Greenways Project - Continued investment in existing council housing stock - Let's enhance our remarkable place - Heritage Asset Programme including Re-imagining Greyfriars project, refurbishment of Michaelgate properties and further development of options for 21/22 Steep Hill. - Let's address the challenge of climate change - Make current and future business premises as energy efficient as possible - when a council building needs modernising or repairing, use more efficient materials and replacement items to improve the efficiency of those buildings. - Climate conscious infrastructure projects developed as part of Town Fund Board Vision - A range of infrastructure projects that will set out a vision for the city, identifying key transformational projects and programmes which will include initiatives that directly and indirectly contribute to the climate change agenda.